kubeflow/manifests/README.md

 ```sh
 kustomize build apps/pipeline/upstream/env/cert-manager/platform-agnostic-multi-user | kubectl apply -f -
 ```

-If your container runtime is not docker, use pns executor instead:
+This installs argo with the safe-to use runasnonroot emissary executor.
+You still have to make sure yourself that your pipeline main containers are runasnonroot, but at least this fixes it for Argo.
+Please be aware of the root security risks.

+Do not use the deprecated and insecure PNS executor anymore
 ```sh
 kustomize build apps/pipeline/upstream/env/platform-agnostic-multi-user-pns | kubectl apply -f -
 ```

-Refer to [argo workflow executor documentation](https://argoproj.github.io/argo-workflows/workflow-executors/#process-namespace-sharing-pns) for their pros and cons.
+Refer to [argo workflow executor documentation](https://argoproj.github.io/argo-workflows/workflow-executors) for furhter reasoning.

 **Multi-User Kubeflow Pipelines dependencies**